Knocking down the HACIENDA:

-This summer the rumour was finally confirmed: somebody broke the Internet.
-We are inviting all projects that are providing a piece of the puzzle to create a GNU Internet stack that cuts out the man in the middle.
+Last summer the rumour was finally confirmed: somebody broke the Internet.
+We are inviting all projects that are providing a piece of the puzzle to create a GNU Internet stack that cuts out the men in the middle.
 We painted a map of these projects and placed them according to the architectural space they are filling.
 As you can see, none covers all required layers:

 Yellow is for projects in development while green is for those that are available.
-Red illustrates brands that lose their monopoly condition once the respective layers are fully operational whereas light red indicates faulty technologies that we shall offer alternatives to.
+Red illustrates brands that lose their monopoly condition once the respective layers are fully operational whereas light red indicates faulty technologies that we must replace.
 See the map page for elaboration on that.